 Not so sure about such a steep annual fee?
 That's okay.
 Let's take a look at another no- annual-fee card.

 With the Citi Premier℠ Card new users have the possibility of earning double the amount of rewards points as PenFed Pathfinder Rewards American Express® Card holders, however, there is an annual fee ($95) associated with the card, whereas with the PenFed card, there is none.
-Considering the fact though that new Citi cardholders can earn 60,000 bonus points after spending $4,000 in the first three months – worth $750 when redeemed for airfare through Citi's ThankYou® Travel Center, many users don't seem to mind the annual fee so much.
+Considering the fact though that new Citi cardholders can earn 60,000 bonus points after spending $4,000 in the first three months – worth $750 when redeemed for airfare through Citi's ThankYou® Travel Center – many users don't seem to mind the annual fee so much.

-Since credit cards aren't all about sign up bonuses though, let's take a look at how these two cards compare otherwise.
+Since credit cards aren't all about bonuses though, let's take a look at how these two cards compare otherwise.

 Earning rewards with both of these cards is easy, but the earning rates vary slightly between the two.
 While they both earn three points on travel purchases, the PenFed Pathfinder Rewards American Express® Card has the added perk of four points earned on travel purchases that are made through the PenFed Honors Advantage.
 Another perk is that users of the PenFed card can earn 1.5 points on all other purchases, while Citi cardholders only earn one point for purchases made in the "other" category.
 However, it should also be noted that in addition to multiple points earned on travel purchases, Citi users can also earn three points on gas purchases, as well as two points on dining and entertainment purchases.
 So, if it's the rewards structure where your decision lies, you'll need to take your spending habits into consideration to figure out which card might benefit you the most.